ArchismanKarmakar/Face-Recognition-based-attendance-python3.10/README.md

 or

-You can clone the project with git bash.To clone the project using git bash first open the git bash and write the following code
+You can clone the project with git bash.
+To clone the project using git bash first open the git bash and write the following code
 ```
 git clone https://github.com/ArchismanKarmakar/Face-Recognition-based-attendance-python3.10.git
 ```